Mizumoto Park in Photos

 I have wanted to go there for many years.
 But it was in Tokyo’s Katsushika Ward!
 Katsushika was like a distant prefecture for me.
 It was so far.
 I needed to change that.
 So I packed my camera gear and made the long train trip.

 My first impressions were excellent.
 I went there in late spring.
 Any photographer should love Mizumoto Park.
+There is much to photograph.
 I wish I had more time to explore it that first day.
-Still, I made the most of my first visit.
+Still, I went home with some good photos.

 The park’s Japanese Irises, wisteria, and azaleas are gorgeous subjects for photographers.
 And then there are the forests of poplar trees and Metasequoia to walk through.
 If you are into birding, you can do that.